nikop/steam-help/faqs/Installed games are appearing as uninstalled.md

 ## Preventing this issue
-[section style=important] ## External Hard Drives
+  ## External Hard Drives
 External hard drives are not recommended for use with Steam or Steam's games.
 Aside from many potential performance issues, external hard drives may connect or disconnect from the computer at inopportune times as part of their normal operations.
-If you encounter this issue with an external drive, install Steam and your games to an internal drive instead.[/section]
+If you encounter this issue with an external drive, install Steam and your games to an internal drive instead.
 To ensure that you do not encounter this issue, always allow Steam to close properly when shutting down your computer.
 Allowing Windows to force Steam to close when it is writing to a hard drive may cause Steam library and installation information to become corrupted.

 Additionally, third party applications can prevent Steam from writing essential information.
 Ensure that none of your installed applications are interfering with Steam: